IEEEBerkeley/hope-www/labs/charger/schematic.rst

 complexity.
 Remember that more complex designs will most likely cost more, and that your time isn't free!

+Also keep in mind that for automotive standards, the reverse protection needs to withstand 14V reverse voltage for at least 60 seconds according to ISO 16750-2 [#iso1]_

 - No protection.
 Congratulations, you're done!
+However, this is bad practice since your circuit will break easily.
+We will not be using this method.

 - Diode in series with the load: